I’m so pleased that the CAA is launching an investigation into the seat selection fee charges levied by airlines to allow families to sit together.

 On our Thomson flight home from Florida, there were a grand total of 81 passengers on our flight.
 It was so quiet that the cabin crew sat along the back rows of the plane, watching movies.

 We had an entire row to ourselves – each.
-We could have taken four or five rows each, if we’d wanted.
+We could have taken four rows each, if we’d wanted.

 So I am absolutely perplexed as to why the TUI online booking system didn’t allocate my family seats that were together.